-If the unit is damaged to the extent that conditions are created which are hazardous to the life, health, or safety of the occupants, the tenant must immediately notify LRHA of the damage.
+If the unit is damaged to the extent that conditions are created which are hazardous to the life, health, or safety of the occupants, the tenant must immediately notify LRHA of the damage, and LRHA must make repairs within a reasonable time frame.
+Under NSPIRE, LRHA must correct all life-threatening and severe deficiencies within 24 hours.

-If the damage was caused by a household member or guest, LRHA will charge the family for the reasonable cost of repairs.
+If the damage was caused by a household member or guest, LRHA must charge the family for the reasonable cost of repairs.
 LRHA may also take lease enforcement action against the family.